Anselm Adornes: Relations with Scotland

+Anselm Adornes and Stevin Anguys acted as Conservators of Privileges for Scottish merchants in Bruges.
 In 1467 the Scottish Parliament forbade trade with Flanders and the Scottish merchants had to leave Bruges.
 In the autumn of 1468, Anselm Adornes travelled to Scotland, at the head of a diplomatic mission to negotiate the return of the Scottish merchants to Bruges.
 He reached Scotland through England and obtained from Edward IV a safe conduct (10 October 1468) for a pilgrimage to the Holy Sepulchre in Jerusalem.

 The negotiations with James III of Scotland and the Scottish Parliament and were successful, and the merchants returned in the spring of 1470.

 The contacts he established with the Scottish Court meant a significant increase in his social status, not only in the county of Flanders, but also in Scotland.
 He was overwhelmed by favours from King James III.
-At the end of 1468, he was made a Knight of the Order of the Unicorn, and under a privy seal dated Edinburgh 15 January 1468/9 was named a royal councillor.
+On 15 January 1469, Adornes was knighted by James and appointed to his council.
+At some point after this the King presented Adornes with a livery collar.
 Though not given a title at this time, Bruges documents on 3 June 1469 refer to him as Lord of Corthuy, a form of the Scottish Barony of Cortachy in Angus.
 From 1472 the title is also accorded to Adornes in official Scottish documents.

 On 19 February 1470, with negotiations for the return of the Scottish merchants close to concluding, Adornes left Bruges for his pilgrimage to the Holy Sepulchre in Jerusalem.
 The journey was of interest not only to Edward IV but also James III, to whom the relation of his travels was later dedicated, and who, in a letter dated 10 June 1472 indicated he gave authority to Adorne to represent the Scottish Crown in Rome and among the Moslems of the East.
 On 11 February 1470 a Scottish embassy led by Sir Alexander Napier arrived in Bruges and in early April, an agreement was reached.
 Adornes eventually returned to Bruges on 18 April 1471.